 Selection Pools and Criteria

 Where the employer is reducing headcount to, for example, cut costs or because of a diminishment in the work, then the pool of employees from which the redundancy will be made needs to be indentified.
 It is important that the pool is appropriate.
 Fair Criteria then needs to be devised which should contain some objective criteria and the employees in the pool marked fairly against it.
 From this exercise, those employees at risk of redundancy will be identified.
-For further infromation on selection pools please click here.
+For further information on selection pools please click here.

 Suitable alternative employment

-having identified those employees at risk of redundancy, the employer must through the consultation process consider whether there is suitable alternative employment within the business.
+Having identified those employees at risk of redundancy, the employer must through the consultation process consider whether there is suitable alternative employment within the business.
 If there is and the employee turns it down then he or she will be treated as having resigned and will not be entitled to a redundancy payment.
 There can often be disagreement between the parties over whether the job offered is suitable alternative employment.
 If there is no suitable alternative employment, then the employee’s employment is terminated by reason of redundancy and may be entitled to redundancy pay.
 To qualify for a statutory redundancy payment the employee must have 2 years continuous service.

 Many claims brought in Employment Tribunals are for unfair dismissal arising out of a dismissal by reason of redundancy.
 It is therefore important to get it right both procedurally and substantively.
 If you are considering making redundancies or are in the process of doing so and need specialist employment advice, please Contact Us for an initial free consultation.